-If you are an aspiring writer, hearing that you have won a poetry contest is pretty heady.
-Someone actually loves your writing!
+If you're an aspiring writer, hearing that you have won a poetry contest is a heady moment.
+Someone loves your writing and wants to publish it!
 But before you start to celebrate, take a moment to make sure you haven't fallen for a poetry contest scam.

 How Poetry Contest Scams Work

-If you submit a piece of poetry, no matter how bad, you'll receive a congratulatory message that you've been chosen as a semi-finalist in the poetry writing contest.
+If you submit a piece of poetry, no matter how bad, you'll receive a congratulatory message that you've been chosen as a semi-finalist.
 Sounds great, right?
 However, that's when the trouble begins.

 From that point on, you'll be deluged with offers to spend money on the site.
 These include: